philiphanspach/philiphanspach.github.io/_pages/cv.md

 Other professional activities
 ======
-Served as referee for European Economic Review, International Journal of Industrial Organization, Journal of Competition Law and Economics, Journal of Public Economic Theory.
+Served as referee for European Economic Review, International Journal of Industrial Organization, Journal of Competition Law and Economics, Journal of Public Economic Theory among others.

-Speaker at the conference and the workshop of "Antitrust in the Digital Age", November 2023 (Warsaw Justice Academy and Bird & Bird Poland, Warsaw)
+Invited speaker at the conference and the workshop of "Antitrust in the Digital Age", Warsaw, November 2023 (Warsaw Justice Academy and Bird & Bird Poland).